 Ultimately, direct democracy is one of the purest forms of democracy we have in Arkansas because it truly represents the will of the people.
 It’s built on the idea that democracy is not just going out to vote in elections, it’s about being an active participant in your government.
 For Arkansas, direct democracy aligns well with the values of local empowerment and collective decision-making.

-The post Direct Democracy is One of Arkansas’ Greatest Strengths appeared first on Arkansas Strong.
+The post Power to the people appeared first on Arkansas Strong.

 ]]>